 The Santa Barbara Estate fully washes, sun-dries, and cups their coffees daily to ensure quality.
 Coffees dried in the sun are spread out in long rows and turned every 30 – 40 minutes to promote even drying.
 The fact that Echavarria and the Estate cup their coffees daily is a true demonstration of commitment.
 Cupping helps producers not only assess their current crop but also keep track of past crops and data to address potential issues or recreate successes.

 Fresh Roasted Coffee

 Coffee from Colombia is sacred to us.
 We have seven different offerings of Colombian origin, all roasted to retain and highlight their fruity, sweet origin notes with a little Maillard (aka brown, delicious flavors like chocolate).
-Our Supremo, Organic Colombian, Santa Barbara Estate, Swiss Water Decaf, Swiss Water Half-Caf, and Decaf all get the medium-roast treatment to give you a cup that’s equal parts nutty fruit and rich chocolatey caramel.
+Our Supremo, Organic Colombian, Santa Barbara Estate, Water-Processed Decaf, Water-Processed Half-Caf, and Decaf all get the medium-roast treatment to give you a cup that’s equal parts nutty fruit and rich chocolatey caramel.
 We take Supremo a bit darker for our Dark Colombian Supremo, but the cherry and honey flavors still shine through the bolder brew.

 TL;DR we do right by Colombian coffee.